-From the American Revolution to the Civil War, Indian Wars, and everything in between, there were a number of men, and even a few women, who made names for themselves during these historic periods.
-Many were career soldiers, such as Generals Sherman and Terry; others went on to make names for themselves as explorers, such as Kit Carson and Zebulon Montgomery Pike; sadly, some died in the line of duty such as Davy Crockett and James Bowie at the Battle of the Alamo, and yet, a few more gained more fame as U.S. Presidents.
+From the American Revolution to the Civil War, Indian Wars, and everything in between, several men, and even a few women, made names for themselves during these historic periods.
+Many were career soldiers, such as Generals Sherman and Terry; others went on to make names for themselves as explorers, such as Kit Carson and Zebulon Montgomery Pike; sadly, some died in the line of duty, such as Davy Crockett and James Bowie at the Battle of the Alamo, and yet, a few more gained more fame as U.S. Presidents.

-Though there were hundreds of men who have fought, and continue to risk their lives for our great nation in various American conflicts, this list focuses on some of the most well-known soldiers, sailors, and officers.
-However, as new articles are added to Legends of America’s many pages, this list is continually updated.
+Though hundreds of men have fought and continue to risk their lives for our great nation in various American conflicts, this list focuses on some of the most well-known soldiers, sailors, and officers.
+However, this list is continually updated as new articles are added to Legends of America’s many pages.

 Army of the Potomac (1861-1865) – The primary Union fighting force in the Eastern Theater of the Civil War, primarily in Eastern Virginia, Maryland, and Pennsylvania.
-It’s dual mission was to defeat the Confederate Army of Northern Virginia and to safeguard Washington, D.C.
+Its dual mission was to defeat the Confederate Army of Northern Virginia and safeguard Washington, D.C.

 General P.G.T.
-Beauregard (1818-1893) – General Beauregard earned early fame for the capture of Fort Sumter, South Carolina and victory at the First Battle of Bull Run, Virginia.
-After being defeated at Shiloh, Tennessee other officers found it difficult to work with General Beauregard, who moved through a series of secondary commands.
+Beauregard (1818-1893) – General Beauregard earned early fame for capturing Fort Sumter, South Carolina, and victory at the First Battle of Bull Run, Virginia.
+After being defeated at Shiloh, Tennessee, other officers found it difficult to work with General Beauregard, who moved through a series of secondary commands.

-Braxton Bragg (1817-1876) – A career United States Army officer, and then a general in the Confederate States Army, he was the principal commander in the Western Theater of the Civil War and later the military adviser to Confederate President Jefferson Davis.
+Braxton Bragg (1817-1876) – A career United States Army officer and then Confederate Army general.
+He was the principal commander in the Western Theater of the Civil War and later the military adviser to Confederate President Jefferson Davis.

-John Brown (1800-1859) – Abolitionist who advocated and practiced armed insurrection as a means to end all slavery.
-He led the Pottawatomie Massacre in 1856 in Bleeding Kansas and made his name in the unsuccessful raid at Harpers Ferry in 1859.
+John Brown (1800-1859) – Abolitionist who advocated and practiced armed insurrection to end all slavery.
+He led the Pottawatomie Massacre in 1856 in Bleeding Kansas and made his name in the unsuccessful raid at Harpers Ferry, West Virginia, in 1859.

 Christopher “Kit” Carson (1809-1868) – Carson was a daring and brave explorer, mountain man, trapper, scout, soldier, and buffalo hunter.

-John M. Chivington (1821-1894) – A hero in the Battle of Glorietta Pass in New Mexico, and the infamous Commander of the U.S. Army troops at the Sand Creek Massacre in Colorado, John Chivington was born in Lebanon, Ohio on January 27, 1821.
-When he grew up he became a Methodist minister and was appointed to the Payson Circuit in the Illinois Conference, where he served for ten years.
+John M. Chivington (1821-1894) – A hero in the Battle of Glorieta Pass in New Mexico, and the infamous Commander of the U.S. Army troops at the Sand Creek Massacre in Colorado, John Chivington was born in Lebanon, Ohio, on January 27, 1821.
+When he grew up, he became a Methodist minister and was appointed to the Payson Circuit in the Illinois Conference, where he served for ten years.